45 Tips and Tools for Travel Nursing Road Trips

 Getting stuck in a big storm with shoddy windshield wipers opens you up to unnecessary risk.
 Windshield wipers are cheap and easy to replace.
 Make sure you check them before you embark.

-Beyond the tires and windshield wipers, it’s also a good idea to ensure that the maintenance recommended by your auto’s manufacturer is up to date.
+Beyond the tires and windshield wipers, it’s also a good idea to get current with your auto manufacturer’s recommended maintenance schedule.
 This can include a whole host if things if you’ve gotten off schedule.
 In general, the breaks, fluids, filters, belts, transmission, lights, heating and cooling system should all be up to maintenance recommendations.

 Jumper cables are always good to carry on board your vehicle, especially when you’re taking a road trip!

 It stinks to get locked out of your car anywhere, but it can be a real nightmare when you’re on the road.
 Car keys are getting pretty fancy these days, but most cars still require some form of key to get the vehicle started.
-Having a spare key can be a life saver if you accidentally lock your main set in the car or lose your main key while on the road.
-I use a hide-a-key myself, although my wife thinks I’m crazy because someone could steal my car.
-I don’t think car thieves operate that way though 🙂
+Having a spare key can be a life saver if you accidentally lock your main set in the car, lose your main key or have the key battery die while on the road.
+I use a Gorilla Box hide-a-key myself, and I highly recommend them.

 Many folks just don’t do well with cars even when it comes to small things like changing a tire.
 Moreover, road trips always present potential for major breakdowns.
-A good roadside service plan can be well worth the cost, especially is you plan on several road trips in a year.
-TopTenReviews has a list of 10 great roadside services to consider.
+A good roadside service plan can be well worth the cost, especially if you plan on several road trips in a year.
+US News has a list of great roadside services to consider.

-Random Preparation for Your Travel Nursing Road Trip
+Random Preparation Tips for Your Travel Nursing Road Trip

 Toll roads are popping up more and more these days.
-It’s a good idea to have change and paper money on hand in case you run into one.
+It’s a good idea to have change and paper money on hand in case you run into one that requires cash.
+I know it sounds crazy, but many rural areas haven’t yet adopted the electronic systems that are commonplace in urban areas.
 Some states, like Illinois have toll roads that require you to throw some change in a bucket.
 There are parts of southern California that have this too.
-Neglecting to pay can result in uncomfortable fines.

 It’s a real downer to enter a rest stop or gas station bathroom and realize there is no toilet paper until after you’ve gone.
 Get in the habit of carrying your own and you’ll never get stuck in this awkward situation.